sisinflab/DataRec/README.md

 ## What is DataRec
 DataRec is a Python library that focuses on the data management phase of recommendation systems.
 It aims to promote standardization, interoperability, and best practices for processing and analyzing recommendation datasets.

 ### Features
 - Dataset Management: Supports reading and writing various data formats and allows dynamic format specification.
-- Reference Datasets: Includes commonly used recommendation datasets with traceable sources and versioning.
+- Reference Datasets: Include commonly used recommendation datasets with traceable sources and versioning.
 - Filtering Strategies: Implements popular filtering techniques.
 - Splitting Strategies: Implements widely used data splitting strategies.
 - Data Characteristics Analysis: Enables computing data characteristics that impact recommendation performance.